G. P. Nerli: Biography

-In August 1892 he visited Samoa and painted the well-known portrait of R. L. Stevenson, now in the Scottish National Portrait Gallery.
-A portrait in pastel done during the same visit was bought by Scribner and Sons, New York, in 1923.
-Stevenson wrote some humorous doggerel verse recording their encounter.

 In 1893 Nerli returned to Dunedin where he set himself up as a private art teacher.
 'Signor Nerli' remained in the city just over three years bringing, new vigour to the circle presided over by W.M.
 Hodgkins and a cosmopolitan glamour to Dunedin's second, bohemian circle of younger painters.
 He taught Frances Hodgkins, inspired O'Keeffe and reportedly had an affair with Grace Joel, a young woman artist he may also have known in Melbourne.
 In 1893 Nerli was elected to the council of the Otago Art Society and in 1894 set up the Otago Art Academy with J.D.
 Perrett and L.W.
 Wilson in Dunedin's Octagon.
 Its life classes employing a professional nude model were so successful that the government run Dunedin School of Art had to hire Nerli for the same purpose.
 It seems this was the means by which painting from the nude was inaugurated at the school.

 Late in 1896 Nerli left Dunedin suddenly, stayed briefly in Wellington and went on to Auckland.
 He opened a studio there and exhibited at the Auckland Society of Arts in April 1897.
 He then eloped with Marie Cecilia Josephine Barron whom he married in Christchurch New Zealand, in March 1898.
 She was a Spinster of 23, and he said he was a Bachelor and Artist of 38; he gave his name as Girolamo Pieri Ballati Pecci Nerli, but the surname in the index was "Pecci".
 The couple immediately sailed for Australia settling first in Sydney and then Melbourne.
 Nerli and his wife returned to Europe in 1904 where the artist spent the rest of his life, struggling against declining fortunes, between London and Nervi, Genoa in Italy.
 He died childless in Nervi on 24 June 1926.